-View photos and learn more about the many materials our Portsmouth Transfer Station
+Learn more about the many materials our Hedly Street Transfer Station accepts:

 - Scrap metal

-- Mattresses and box springs - Give away new or gently used mattress and box spring in the "FREE" section of Craigslist.org, FreeCycle.orgor “Aquidneck Island Families Sell & Swap” at Facebook.
+- Mattresses and Box Springs - Give away new or gently used mattress and box spring in the "FREE" section of Craigslist.org, FreeCycle.orgor “Aquidneck Island Families Sell & Swap” on Facebook.

 Anyone may bring mattresses and box springs to Ace Mattress Recycling (free of charge) or to Rhode Island Resource Recovery Corporation (RIRRC).
 Learn more by calling the RIRRC scale house at 401-942-1430 ext.
 101.

 - Propane tanks (empty) and with the valve removed